SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/device-info.md

 ### Hardware information

-Devices may announce their underlying hardware information to Cumulocity using the *c8y_Hardware* fragment in the device’s own managed object.
+Devices may announce their underlying hardware information to Cumulocity IoT using the *c8y_Hardware* fragment in the device’s own managed object.

 <table>
 <colgroup>